A message from the Head of Juniors- Mr Sean Cassidy

 The junior school is home to one hundred and twenty boys and girls between the ages of ten and fourteen.
 It is in this department that the long preparation for university entrance truly begins, and consequently the students are offered a wide and varied curriculum that aims to develop their mathematical, scientific, cultural, sporting, linguistic and organisational skills.

-I have worked in the independent education sector at the highest level for many years, during which time I have served as a headmaster, a school governor and trustee of a number of schools, and I have been called upon over the years to advise other independent educational establishments, both established concerns and those in their infancy.
+I have worked in the independent education sector at the highest level for many years.
+During this time I have served as a headmaster, a school governor and trustee of a number of schools, and I have been called upon over the years to advise other independent educational establishments, both established concerns and those in their infancy.

 My qualifications include of a Master of Arts (MA) degree in education, the Certificate in Education (Cert.
 Ed.), awarded by London University, and I am both an Associate (ACP) and a Fellow (FCollP) of the College of Preceptors (now the College of Teachers).